markweb-driod/alx-low_level_programming/0x09-static_libraries/README.md

-this directory contains task on static library in C
+this readme contains project files on static libraries